survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Setting Up the Project

 Webpack is one of those tools that depends on [Node.js](http://nodejs.org/).
 Make sure you have it installed and that you have `npm` available at your terminal.
 Set up a directory for your project, navigate there, hit `npm init` and fill in some details.
 You can just hit *return* for each and it will work.
-Here are the commands in detail.
+Here are the commands:

 ```bash
 mkdir kanban_app